gabotechs/dep-tree/README.md

 npm install @dep-tree/cli
 ```

-## Dep Tree
+## About Dep Tree

-`dep-tree` is a cli tool that allows users to render their file dependency tree in the terminal, or
+`dep-tree` is a cli tool that allows users to visualize the complexity of a code base, and creating
-check that it matches some dependency rules in CI systems.
+rules for ensuring its loosely coupling between parts.

 It works with files, meaning that each file is a node in the dependency tree:
 - It starts from an entrypoint, which is usually the main executable file in a